 She is currently coordinating the EU DG Justice Project named “LAWtrain (JUST-JTRA-EJTR-AG-2017).

 Her main research interests concern Transnational Litigation and European Civil Procedure.

 Board, lodging, travel expenses, transports and personal expenses for the period in Turin are not included in the cost of participation.

-The cost of accommodation (bed and breakfast) at the ITCILO campus during residential face-to-face part of the Master is €55 per nigh
+The cost of accommodation (bed and breakfast) at the ITCILO campus during residential face-to-face part of the Master is €55 per night (minimum stay 30 nights)

 However students may seek off-campus accommodation like in university residences where the rent is appreciably lower and is in the range of €400-600 per month (without laundry and food) or in private apartments.

 Applicants interested in participating to this Master should complete and submit the application form by clicking on APPLY in the left upper corner of this page not later than 26 September 2024.

 Important: only complete application forms will be considered during the candidate selection process.